 Songs suitable for the milonguero style of dancing generally have lucid beats, accompanied by sentimental melody.
 The beats are strong, steady and easy to follow.
 But sometimes emotions take over and beats weaken or hide into melody.
 In such case the dancers need to adapt to the changing mood and dance melodically.
 Dancing to rhythm, the movement is vertical, sudden, short and interrupted.
 Dancing to melody, the movement becomes horizontal, emotional, graceful, and continuous.
 Slow motion and pause are often used to suspend a step in order to match the lingering note or to wait for the next phrase to start.
 It is a moment of emotional display and exchange.

 In conclusion, the milonguero style is a rhythmic dance.
 It appeals to sensations pertnent to the pulsating motions of the body.
-It is danced in small, simple, rhythmic, compact and synchronized steps, and is fully enjoyed when the partners surrender to each other, immerse themselves in the music and feelings, and move together as one coherent body.
+It is danced in small, simple, rhythmic, compact and synchronized steps, and is fully enjoyed when the partners surrender to each other, immerse themselves in the music and feelings, and move together as one cohesive body.
 It is best danced to music that is rhythmic.

 May 10, 2017